ixvu/w4111_wiki/apis.md

 ```

 - This JS error is purely for notifying - not for validating.
 The purpose is not to correct the data.
-- It won't guarantee that the constraint is upheld -- only doing it via DB will ensure that.
+- It won't guarantee that the constraint is upheld -- only doing it via DBMS will ensure that.
 - ORM will have one place to define constraints ([see next section on ORM](https://github.com/w4111/scribenotes/wiki/apis#object-relational-mappers)) by translating the code into a check constraint in DBMS.

 #### Heavyweights in terms of libraries: